paulmthompson/SpikeSorting.jl/README.md

 # Current Functionality

-* Calibration method can calculate thresholds for spike detection (power) and clustering
+* Calibration method calculates thresholds for detection and clustering, and also finds spike templates for that block of data
 * Spikes are detected with a running local energy window that compares to the power threshold
 * Candidate spikes are then compared to with existing clusters
 * If the distance between the spike and an existing cluster is less than threshold from calibration, the spike is assigned to that cluster, and the cluster shape is updated with a weighted average (95% existing, 5% new spike).
 * If the distance is greater than threshold, the spike is assigned to a new cluster
+* After each new spike is found, the clusters are compared to one another to see if any are below threshold distance away from one another.
+If they are, the clusters are merged.
 * List of spike timestamps and corresponding cluster index is returned

 # TO DO

 ## Calibration

-When data first starts being acquired, there is going to be a lot of action since the waveforms are not defined to start with.
-I think the adaptive Osort algorithm is great if there is some templates to start with, but might be pretty chaotic if it comes up with all of the waveforms itself.

-Might be good during the calibration period to determine the expected clusters for each channel, and not necessarily with osort methods since this is not "online" collection quite yet.

-Also, there should be periodic "recalibration" where the thresholds are recalculated.
+Need to add a periodic "recalibration" where the thresholds are recalculated (probably at the end of each analysis block).

 ## Detection